HMS Vanguard and Le Triomphant submarine collision: Possible cause

 Media reports have discussed two possible aspects contributing to the incident; geographic separation of the submarine operating areas (known as waterspace management), and the ability of each submarine to detect the other using acoustic methods.

 While the use of active sonar may have revealed the position of one submarine to the other, it is unlikely either boat was operating its active sonar at the time of the collision.
 Ballistic missile submarines are designed to conceal themselves while on patrol, and the use of active sonar would immediately reveal the boat's position.
-Several media outlets stated that because both submarines are equipped with modern anechoic tile coverings over their hulls and were travelling at low speed, it would have been unlikely for either submarine to have detected the presence of the other while using only their passive sonar systems.
+Because both submarines are equipped with modern anechoic tile coverings over their hulls and were travelling at low speed, it would have been unlikely for either submarine to have detected the presence of the other while using only their passive sonar systems.
 Further, as reported by Time magazine, submarines take advantage of environmental characteristics, such as ocean currents of varying temperatures (thermoclines) or varying salinity (haloclines), to avoid detection.

-The British Broadcasting Corporation has speculated that though a collision might appear highly improbable considering the vastness of the areas in which SSBNs operate, the actual areas they use are in reality limited, and overlap.
+The BBC speculated that though a collision might appear highly improbable considering the vastness of the areas in which SSBNs operate, the actual areas they use are in reality limited, and overlap.
 They have claimed that the use of these areas by submarines of the British, French and Russian navies has increased the risk of accidental collision.

 Several media outlets have referred to comments by retired Royal Navy Commodore Stephen Saunders, editor of Janes Fighting Ships, where he described the incident as "very serious" and said it was time for France and Britain to coordinate their submarine operations more actively, suggesting that the use of operating areas is not communicated between France, the UK and the United States or that communication procedures were not effective.
 "I would have thought it possible to at least arrange to be in different parts of the ocean without compromising operational security," said Saunders.
 "No doubt there are a number of technical issues to be investigated, but the root of the problem appears to be procedural."
 This position appears to be corroborated by Admiral Sandy Woodward, a former commander of the Royal Navy's submarine force.
 In a commentary article for The Independent newspaper, he said that whilst it is not known whether the UK and France exchange information now, it was not the case when he served as Flag Officer Submarines in 1984.
 He recalls that his French counterpart proposed that London and Paris share information on SSBN patrols, precisely to avoid an incident at sea, but no agreement was reached at the time on achieving that.